-The content type must be application/json to use this.
+Return the response as a JSON response.
+The content type must be one of json type to use this.

 Returns the response as an lxml object.
 You must have lxml installed to use this.

 If this is an HTML response and you have lxml 2.x installed, then an lxml.html.HTML object will be returned; if you have an earlier version of lxml then a lxml.HTML object will be returned.